Keyboard Music by John Bull

 Chromatic Pavan & Galliard

-This isn’t quite “chromatic” in our current understanding, nor maybe in the sense of Bach’s famous “Chromatic Fantasy & Fugue” (BWV 903) — it does feature some unusual harmonic progressions, but if one were to play these on a modern instrument, they would likely not sound all that exotic.
+This isn’t quite “chromatic” in our current understanding, nor maybe in the sense of Bach’s famous “Chromatic Fantasy & Fugue” (BWV 903).
+It does feature some rather unusual harmonic progressions.
+However, if one were to play these on a modern instrument, they would likely not sound all that unfamiliar.

 In my perception, the key feature here is in the exploration of remote tonalities — tonalities which are just about still playable in meantone temperament tuning, which brings me to the (for me) main feature of this recording: if you need a proof that the modern piano is not adequate for playing this music, this is an excellent example!
 All those beautiful, pure thirds, and on the other hand then distinct colors caused by the varying degree of “dissonant” (“out-of-tune”) fifths — people really should take some time to listen into such recordings / interpretations, it’s just marvelous!
 Towards the end, the Pavan also features some beautiful melodic inventions.